Rivermont Collegiate 2019 Technology Fair

 Bettendorf, IA 52722

 Each entry will receive either a Blue or Red Ribbon.
-“Best in Show” in each category will receive a Purple Rosette Ribbon, and be invited to share their project at the ITEC State Technology Fair.
+Several projects will be chosen by the judges to earn an additional Purple rosette ribbon.
+Purple ribbon winners will be invited to attend the ITEC State Technology Fair.

 $10 Per Student Project